 This incompetent testimony is difficult to keep out of the case, so yet another great reason to POLITELY decline every field sobriety test.

-Upon being arrested for DUI, and read the Georgia implied consent law, the client refused to submit to the breathalyzer test.
+Upon being arrested for DUI, and being read Georgia’s implied consent law, the client refused to submit to the breathalyzer test.
 This would have been given at the Athens-Clarke County Detention Center in Athens.

-The arresting officer did not seek to obtain a judicial warrant to collect Client’s blood, and merely booked him into the Athens jail.
+The arresting officer did not seek to obtain a judicial warrant to collect the Client’s blood and merely booked him into the Athens jail.
 This meant the case was based (primarily) on the field sobriety test performance.

 An attorney who practiced personal injury law in Atlanta was related to the accused.
 They were brothers-in-law.
 So, our Client’s brother-in-law contacted Athens DUI lawyer Bubba Head, the state’s best-known defender of accused Georgia DUI drivers.
 Mr. Head wrote the first book, ever, on how to beat a DUI.

-That book, “101 Ways to Avoid a Drunk Driving Conviction,” was written in 1991.
+The book, “101 Ways to Avoid a Drunk Driving Conviction,” was written in 1991.
 It was the first of more than 1 dozen books co-authored or authored by Mr. Head.
-Both Mr. Kohn and Mr. Yager became published, national legal book authors for chapter of two separate drunk driving books, in 2016.
+Both Mr. Kohn and Mr. Yager became published, national legal book authors for chapters in two separate drunk driving books, in 2016.